ankkitraj4/kubernetesclusterdeployment-/README.md

 # kubernetesclusterdeployment-
-used for deploying kubernetes las
+used for deploying kubernetes lab